MrMeowdyRowdy/E2E-Saucedemo/README.md

 ```

 * Open `index.html` in a browser to view detailed interactive reports
-* Shows scenario steps, and failures.
-In this case screenshots were not taken.
+* Shows scenario steps, and failures and screenshots.